hhexo/kosbook/DOCS.md

 chapter in the book.
 Links and anchors are automatically generated.

 The output book shall feature parts.
 Each part shall start with a header, which is generated CommonMark content.
-This header shall contain a `<div class="part_title">` HTML element wrapping the text specified in the "title" field of the corresponding part JSON object.
+This header shall first open a `<div class="part_N">` HTML tag, where `N` is the part index; then it shall contain a `<div class="part_title">` HTML element wrapping the text specified in the "title" field of the corresponding part JSON object.
 This text shall be the anchor to which the TOC part links link to.

 Each part header shall be followed by the content making up the chapters within